playframework/.github/RELEASING.md

 Push this changes directly to GitHub (no need for a pull request).

-To release omnidoc:
+To tag omnidoc:

-- For Play 2.9 and newer we [set up `sbt-ci-release`](https://github.com/playframework/omnidoc/pull/207):
+- For Play 2.9 we do not need to publish artifacts anymore:
-  - Create a tag for the release either by using `git tag -s` or the GitHub UI.
+  - Just create a tag by using `git tag -s` or the GitHub UI.
 Make sure you are on the correct branch (where you just set the correct versions described above)
-  - After the tag was pushed, the GitHub actions ci workflow will do the rest.
+  - After the tag was pushed, there will be NO GitHub actions ci workflow run anymore because we do not need to publish artifacts.
+  - Now locally: Make sure you checked out the tag you just created, make sure the working directoy is clean, so `sbt version` display the version nice (without `-SNAPSHOT` etc.)
+  - Run `sbt +publishLocal`
+  - Continue with the play generated docs step below.
-- For Play 2.8.x you still have to release by hand:
+- For Play 2.8.x you still have to release by hand and actually publish artifacts:
   - make sure you are using **JDK8** to build and release
   - checkout the branch you want to release and check that the commit you want to release has a green build in CI
   - DO NOT create a tag.
 Omnidoc does not have a `version.sbt` file and also does not use sbt-dynver.
 It gets its version from Play.
   - run `sbt release`
   - at the end of the release, the commit will be tagged and you must push the tag.

-**Verification**: check that the artifacts are available at Maven Central under `play-omnidoc_<scalaversion>`.
+  - **Verification**: check that the artifacts are available at Maven Central under `play-omnidoc_<scalaversion>`.
 It may take a few minutes. <https://repo1.maven.org/maven2/com/typesafe/play/>

 Once that is done, you can update the docs on playframework.com, by running: